 - The clerk of court: 214 West Main, Grafton, West Virginia 26354

 Another low crime neighborhood of West Virginia, the Taylor County police only received about 300 criminal complaints between 2001 and 2008.
-So, annual crime average stands at less than 50 incidents.
-Of these cases, about 4 were lodged in connection with violent criminal acts.
-Through the eight year interval mentioned above, there was a decrease of 700% and 200% in the rates of violent and overall crime respectively.
+So, the annual crime average stands at less than 50 incidents.
+Of these cases, about four were lodged in connection with violent criminal acts.
+Through the eight-year interval mentioned above, there was a decrease of 700% and 200% in violent and overall crime rates, respectively.